SPantoja-Proj/macmini-homelab-tripleboot/README.md

 Etcher is ideal for simple, cross‑platform flashing, but advanced partitioning options (GPT/MBR selection) are not available.

-## macOS Windows 10 Partition Installation
+## macOS Monterey — Windows 10 Partition Installation (Using Windows 10 Boot USB)

+This guide explains how to install Windows 10 on a separate partition of a macOS Monterey system (such as a 2014 Mac mini) using a bootable Windows 10 USB created with balenaEtcher.
+This method works even when Boot Camp Assistant no longer supports Windows installation on older Macs.

 ## Prepare External Hard Drive